 In 1973, the singer was awarded the title of People’s Artist of the USSR.

-In 1977, already a famous and popular singer, Zykina became leader and soloist of the Russian folk ensemble “Russia”.
+Later, in 1977, already a famous and popular singer, Zykina became a leader and soloist of the Russian folk ensemble Russia.

 She was loved and respected, famous composers wanted to work with her.

-Lyudmila was a favorite singer of Leonid Brezhnev, Kim IL-sung and his son Kim Jong-IL.
+Lyudmila was a favorite singer of Nikita Khrushchev and Leonid Brezhnev, Kim IL-sung and his son Kim Jong-IL.

 The asteroid 4879 Zykina is named after her.

 Lyudmila had been married four times.
-Her first husband was engineer Vladlen Pozdnov, second was photojournalist Evgeny Svalov, Soviet translator and foreign languages teacher Vladimir Kotelkin became her third suppose.
+Her first husband was engineer Vladlen Pozdnov, the second was photojournalist Evgeny Svalov.
+Soviet translator and foreign languages teacher Vladimir Kotelkin became her third suppose.

-With her fourth husband virtuoso accordionist Victor Gridin Zykina lived for 17 years.
+Her fourth husband virtuoso accordionist Victor Gridin and Zykina lived for 17 years.